jenskutilek/sudo-font/sources/README.md

 ## Exporting Directly From Glyphs

-### Variable Fonts

-There are two Variable Font Settings in the Glyphs file that control the export.
-To get identical results to the official fonts in this repository (in `../sudo/`), a post-processing script is run by Glyphs, which is not publicly available.
-The script

-- Merges the `STAT` and `cvar` tables from `../ttx-patch/SudoVariable.cvar.ttx` into the font.
-- Sets different vertical metrics for the Sudo UI font family (a bug in Glyphs prevented applying the different metrics, TBD: check if it is fixed now)
-- Sets the `gasp` table in a more granular way than Glyphs can

 The production sources are set up so that the fonts can be built out of the box with `gftools`.
 If you want to export the fonts manually from Glyphs, you must change the export settings:

 - If you want to match the glyph order, under _Font,_ activate the _Custom Parameter_ “glyphOrder”.